Chapter 19: The Tragedy at Ong Thanh 062025

 earlier in the day.
 It was common knowledge that Westmoreland felt

-General Hay moved to slow and was too careful with his men's lives.
+General Hay moved too slowly and was too careful with his men's lives.

 Though the action today was quite successful, Coleman and Newman knew